 Broda is a wheelchair company that traditionally offers tilt-in-space positioning chairs with the Comfort Tension Seating® system which prevents skin breakdown through reducing heat and moisture for people in any type of healthcare setting, but commonly used in long term care/skilled nursing facilities or home care.

-Many times, I choose a Broda product for people that need a high level of positioning or special adaptations due to things such as severe scoliosis, knee contractures, skin breakdown, Huntington's or if they have had repeated falls.
+Many times, I choose these products for people that need a high level of positioning or special adaptations due to things such as severe scoliosis, knee contractures, skin breakdown, Huntington’s or if they have had repeated falls.

-Broda products are classified as Durable Medical Equipment (DME) Class1 Mechanical Wheelchairs (IOR), which means in some cases and jurisdictions Broda’s chairs and wheelchairs are available for funding!
+These products are classified as Durable Medical Equipment (DME) Class1 Mechanical Wheelchairs (IOR), which means in some cases and jurisdictions these chairs and wheelchairs are available for funding!
 Because they are categorized as DME, they require premarket clearance based on a much more extensive validation, established guidelines and standards, ensuring high safety, mobility and patient outcomes.

-Conversely, Geri Chairs (like the Drive Medical Recliner) are classified as mechanical chairs (INN) which does not require FDA clearance or testing based on consensus standards.
+Conversely, geri chairs are classified as mechanical chairs (INN) which does not require FDA clearance or testing based on consensus standards.
 It is designed to allow someone who is mainly in bed, to be able to sit comfortably in a variety of positions while being fully supported.

-For clients that are non ambulatory, Geri chairs can be comfy, roomier, recline and are easier to "lounge" in.
+For clients that are non ambulatory, these can be comfy, roomier, recline and are easier to “lounge” in.

-Let's go through some of the times you would want to use Broda wheelchairs vs a Geri chair and then I will highlight some of the features that I love about Broda:
+Let’s go through some of the times you would want to use one over the other and then highlight some of the features that I love about them.

 1. Change in Condition